Loevland/UiTHack24/Misc/needle_in_haystack/README.md

 # Needle in the Haystack

-> Misc - 100pts
+> Misc - 454pts/18 solves

 While walkin around in the home base a soldier comes running up to you.